ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 |-----------|-----------|------|------|-------|
 |inbound| ALL| CIDR block | `VPN route destination CIDR` | Any |
 |outbound| ALL| CIDR block | `VPN route destination CIDR` | Any |
 {: caption="Table 5.
-Security group rules for a VPN deliver route on the VPN server" caption-side="left"}
+Security group rules for a VPN deliver route on the VPN server" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|
 | inbound | ALL | `VPN route destination CIDR` | Any | `VPN server client IP pool` | Any|
 | outbound | ALL  | `VPN server client IP pool` | Any | `VPN route destination CIDR` | Any |
 {: caption="Table 6.
-ACL rules for a VPN deliver route on the VPN server subnet" caption-side="left"}
+ACL rules for a VPN deliver route on the VPN server subnet" caption-side="bottom"}

 At the same time, you need to configure the security group and ACL on the VPC VSI to unblock traffic from the VPN client: